ariesshrimp/articles/README.md

 - [Why OO Sucks](http://harmful.cat-v.org/software/OO_programming/why_oo_sucks), Joe Armstrong
   * Joe Armstrong invented Erlang, one of the most important moments in the recent history of programming language design.
 The article expands on his feeling that "When [he] was first introduced to the idea of OOP [he] was skeptical but didn’t know why - it just felt 'wrong'..."
 I spent my early engineering career laboring under exactly this sentiment.
   * > Since functions and data structures are completely different types of animal it is fundamentally incorrect to lock them up in the same cage
+  * For some brief follow-up thoughts, see [No, that's not why OO sucks](http://www.librador.com/2012/07/16/No-thats-not-why-OO-sucks/), Martin Vilcans

 - [Bad Properties of OO](http://doc.cat-v.org/programming/bad_properties_of_OO), Luca Cardelli
   * A comparison of several good-making features of programming languages between "procedural" (functional) languages and object-oriented languges.